marcorinck/angular-growl/README.md

 Server messages will be created with default TTL.

 ##Changelog

+**0.5.2** - 19 Mar 2014
+* Added an option to show notifications inline instead of growl like behaviour (very handy for forms)
+* Added a referenceId field so different inline growl directives can be targeted
+* Converted tabs to spaces
+* Updated the demo site to show the new changes

 **0.5.0** - 18 Mar 2014
 * Manually merged some pull requests from the original branch